-A. Except as provided in subsection B. of this section, the applicant shall pay a current use filing fee, payable to the King County finance and business operations division or its successor, ((in the amount)) of six hundred twenty dollars for each open space or timber land application and one hundred eighty-one dollars for each farm and agriculture application.
+A. Except as provided in subsection B. of this section, the applicant shall pay a current use filing fee, payable to the King County finance and business operations division or its successor, ((in the amount)) of six hundred twenty dollars for each open space application and one hundred eighty-one dollars for each farm and agriculture application.